Azure/azure-functions-on-container-apps/README.md

  ## TroubleShooting
 Having issues with creating Azure Functions on Azure Container apps please refer to the [troubleshooting guide](https://github.com/Azure/azure-functions-on-container-apps/blob/main/Troubleshooting%20Guide.md)

+## FAQ
+Refer to the FAQ to know more about the offering - [FAQ](https://github.com/Azure/azure-functions-on-container-apps/blob/main/FAQ.md)

 ## Contributing